Dave9/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
-Contains files for course project submission
+Contains required and some additional files for course project submission